 For the third image set, we study the images with visual patterns of different scales.
-Wu et al. (2008) studied this problem using a dead leaves model (Matheron, 1975) by generating sets of 512 × 512 images containing multiple occluding squares of varies sizes, with one of the sets shown in the bottom of Fig. 18.
-This simulates the maple leaf example shown in Fig. 3.
+Wu et al. (2008) studied this problem using a dead leaves model (Matheron, 1975) by generating sets of 512×512 images containing multiple occluding squares of varies sizes, with one of the sets shown in the bottom of Figure 18.
+This simulates the maple leaf example shown in Figure 3.
 The image at the first scale is generated by randomly placing squares of various sizes onto the image.
-The side length of the squares is s and it takes values from [64,256] with the frequency proportional to $1/s^3$ .
+The side length of the squares is s and it takes values from [64, 256] with the frequency proportional to $1/s^3$.
 That is, the large squared are occluded by much more squares of smaller size.
 The squares are placed at random until all pixels are covered at least once.
-The pixel intensity is constant within each square, with t randomly sampled from a uniform distribution [0,255].
+The pixel intensity t is constant within each square, with t randomly sampled from a uniform distribution [0, 255].
 Image in each subsequent scale is a downsampled version of the image in the previous scale.
-The resolution is lowered by 1/2, and the intensity of each pixel (x, y) is generated by taking the average of the four pixels (2x-1,2y-1), (2x-1,2y), (2x,2y-1), (2x,2y)from the previous scale.
+The resolution is lowered by 1/2, and the intensity of each pixel (x, y) is generated by taking the average of the four pixels (2x - 1, 2y - 1), (2x - 1, 2y), (2x, 2y - 1), (2x, 2y) from the previous scale.
 In their study, they found that the per pixel entropy of the images increases as the scale increases.
-As
+As we discussed before, the images go from cartoon like pictures in a low entropy regime, to an object like middle entropy regime, and to a texture like high entropy regime, and end at Gaussian noise at scale 8.
+At scale 8, each pixel is the normalized sum of $2^7 \times 2^7$ pixels at scale 1.
+Even the largest squares are longer destroyed in the downsampling and discretization process.

-Fig. 17.
-The prototypes of the manifolds sequentially selected from images primarily compose of man-made objects, The two types of manifolds are selected in mixed order, but explicit manifolds appear much more often, and the implicit manifolds are mostly flat textures.
+Figure 17: The prototypes of the manifolds sequentially selected from images primarily compose of man-made objects, The two types of manifolds are selected in mixed order, but explicit manifolds appear much more often, and the implicit manifolds are mostly flat textures.